wirethingproject/punchguard-poc/README.md

 # Roadmap

-The plan is to have a stable version 1.0.0 as soon as possible, for this only the minimum necessary features to work will be included.
+The plan is to have a stable version 1.0.0 as soon as possible.
+To achieve this, only the minimum necessary features to work will be included.

 ## 1.0.0